siloist/siloist.github.io/_pages/about.md

 We are using the open collaborative platform GitHub to develop the documents and the site itself, which is acutally all here: [https://github.com/siloist/silo.ist/issues/](https://github.com/siloist/silo.ist/issues/)

 If you want to help developing this project, please!
-If you want to report a bug or an improvment [open a issue](https://github.com/siloist/silo.ist/issues/)
+If you want to report a bug or an improvement [open a issue](https://github.com/siloist/silo.ist/issues/)